sdsc/sdsc-summer-institute-2021/0_Preparation/launching_jupyter_notebooks.md

 # SDSC 2021 Summer Institute:
 #
-## Launching Jupyter Notebooks on Expanse from training accounts
+## Launching Jupyter Notebooks on Expanse
 This file contains information needed to launch Juptyer Notebooks from your training accounts, on Expanse, using the Satellite client called "galyleo"